cscorley/dissertation/chapters/3_method/2_study.md

 ### Definition and Context {#sec:questions}

-\todo{more}
+\attn{Nick, what format should these be in?
+3.2.1.n where n = 1..6?}

+\attn{Currently they are labeled after each RP.}

-For this work, we pose the following research questions:
+For this work, we pose the following research questions.
+First, with respect to \frp, applying our approach to feature location, we ask:

 \fonep
 :   \foneq